This procedure is performed at St John Of God Hospital, Geelong

 There are a lot of factors that influence both incision and placement location, such as the patient’s physique, physical activity, shape, scar type/placement, preference and recovery time.

 As with methods used in breast augmentation surgery, the type of implant used will also vary with each individual.
 Dr Rahdon favours silicone implants that are made of a silicone rubber shell and filled with a cohesive silicone gel.
 There is no significant evidence to suggest that silicone implants increase your risk of breast cancer, connective tissue disorders or autoimmune disease.
-Modern silicone implants are far superior to saline implants in terms of feel, shape and longevity.
+Modern silicone implants are generally superior to saline implants in terms of feel, shape and longevity.
 It is for these reasons that silicone implants represent by far the majority of implants used for breast augmentation in Australia today.

 The implants available differ in shape, texture, profile, width, height and volume.
-The type, style and size of breast implants you choose are determined by your lifestyle, body contours, the amount of breast tissue you have, and the cup size and appearance that you would like to achieve.
+The type, style and size of breast implants best for you are determined by your lifestyle, body contours, the amount of breast tissue you have, and the cup size and appearance that you would like to achieve.
 Dr Rahdon will spend as much time as required to determine which implant is best for you.
 At Body Recon we are also able to offer you a trial of fitting different implant sizes to help work out what looks and feels right for you.

 FREQUENTLY ASKED QUESTIONS